 No flotation device is a replacement for adult supervision in and around water.
 At best, they can help a child become more familiar and to build confidence with being in water.
 They are not for safety.

-The risk to very young babies of having swimming lessons too early is that they could become cold by being in water which isn’t suitably warm.
+There is a risk to very young babies of having swimming lessons too early because they could become cold by being in water which isn’t suitably warm.
 Water can also pose a safety risk with infections.
-This is why it can be better to wait until a baby is around two months of age before taking them swimming.

-A heated pool at a temperature of around 32 degrees Celsius is ideal for babies aged younger than six months.
+A heated pool at a temperature of around 32 degrees Celsius is ideal for babies aged younger than 6 months.

 Where can I go to learn resuscitation?

-Depending on where you live in Australia, there are a number of organisations where resuscitation classes are held.
+Depending on where you live in Australia, there are several organisations where resuscitation classes are held.
 Resuscitation guidelines for babies aged under one year are different for older children and adults.
 St. John conduct first aid training, as does the Australian Red Cross.